 The Chatelaine has only four 1- and 2-bedroom, 2-bath apartments per floor.

-As of late September, 2013 available 1-bedroom rents started at $1,800 a month and 2-bedrooms at $2,590.
 Near real-time availability information and floor plans are accessible online.

 The apartments have many vintage touches, including decorative fireplaces with mantles, elaborately built-up crown moldings, picture frame moldings, high baseboard trim, rounded arched entryways and hardwood floors.